travisbrown/metaplasm/content/posts/2015-07-11-roll-your-own-scala.md

 Scala doesn't allow types to be referred to by other types in the same parameter list, so we can't just stick the `<~>` in with the other instances.
-The problem is that Scala also doesn't support multiple parameter lists.
+The problem is that Scala also doesn't support multiple implicit parameter lists.
 This is a more arbitrary limitation, but I've never seen any serious discussion of changing it.